vdt/CarND-Vehicle-Detection-P5/README.md

 The HOG Features were extracted using the `hog` method in `skimage.feature` package.

-The code for this in the Lesson Functions section of the [Vehicle-Detection-and-Tracking.ipynb](Vehicle-Detection-and-Tracking.ipynb) file.
+The code for this in the `1.
+Lesson Functions` section of the [Vehicle-Detection-and-Tracking.ipynb](Vehicle-Detection-and-Tracking.ipynb) file.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: